michaltrzesimiech/michaltrzesimiech.github.io/_posts/2019-12-18-technology-for-democracy-in-europe.markdown

 To illustrate: as France, a party to that failed project, invests 1.5 billion euro in AI over the next five years, China’s ambition is to invest as much as 150 billion dollars by 2030.

-And its idea of what’s good use of data is different than European.
+And its idea of what’s good use of data is different than democratic.